Have a question that you don't see?

 What does my dog do all day?

 Dogs tend to play in 30-45 minute increments.
 They wrestle, tug on toys, and romp around, then rest.
 We have several beds and plenty of staff laps for our guests to take a break with.
 We also have Goughnuts (available for purchase in our lobby!) for dogs who want to tug or settle into a good chew.
 Our staff is always with the dogs to provide cuddling and belly rubs to our guests' content.
-We have a very scheduled day where we rotate between play sessions indoors and potty breaks outside.
+We have a very scheduled day where we rotate between play sessions indoors, potty breaks outside, and nap times.
 Every time we go in or outside, we work on basic obedience.
 This structure works not only our guests' bodies, but also their brains!
 Your dog will go home tired and better behaved than before!

 Why do you have nap time?